 The data transmitted by the barcode reader means that the element string denoting a batch or lot number has been captured.
-As this element string is an attribute of a particular item, it must be processed together with the GTIN of the trade item to which it relates.
-When indicating this element string in the non-HRI text section of a barcode label, the following data title SHOULD be used (see also section 3.2): BATCH/LOT
+As this element string is an attribute of a particular item, it must be processed together with the GTIN of the trade item to which it relates (see section 4.14.2).
+When indicating this element string in the non-HRI text section of a barcode label, the following data title SHOULD be used: BATCH/LOT